TERCONAZOLE VAGINAL CREAM 0.8%- terconazole cream

 • Wash the applicator after each use.

-• Wash the applicator pieces with lukewarm, soapy water and then dry them thoroughly.
+• Wash the applicator pieces with lukewarm, soapy water and then dry them very well.

 • Put the dry applicator pieces back together by gently pushing the plunger into the barrel as far as it will go.